Cray-HPE/docs-csm/upgrade/Stage_1.md

 If additional shells are opened during this procedure, then record those with typescripts as well.
 When resuming a procedure after a break, always be sure that a typescript is running before proceeding.

+## Run Ceph Latency Repair Script

+Ceph can begin to exhibit latency over time when upgrading the cluster from previous versions.
+It is recommended to run the `/usr/share/doc/csm/scripts/repair-ceph-latency.sh` script at [Known Issue: Ceph OSD latency](../troubleshooting/known_issues/ceph_osd_latency.md).

 ## Argo workflows